-Here at The Property Buying Company, we’re a cash buyer of houses with over 50 years combined experience and multiple good reviews on Trustpilot.
-With us you won’t have to enter into a confusing estate agent contract or have to pay any fees, as we cover them all for you!
+Here at The Property Buying Company, we’re a cash buyer of houses with over 50 years of combined experience and multiple good reviews on Trustpilot.
+With us, you won’t have to enter into a confusing estate agent contract or have to pay any fees, as we cover them all for you!

 We will give you a genuine cash offer for your property, which although may be slightly below the market value, allows you to sell your property without a chain and the timescales can be worked around you - we're happy to go as fast or slow as you need!

 Ready to avoid an estate agent contract and sell your property?